-- 3. Setting the detection arena tightly around the testing rod can minimize confounds in the video tracking process.
-If raw points are still being detected, attempt to reduce the complexity of the entire screen shot.
-Try to buffer bright lighting with white paper and create a surface of white paper behind the testing platform, to increase contrast and object detection. - 4.
-Testing sessions around 5-6 min are usually sufficient for the ST. This testing time is desirable as it is sensitive to anxiety, yet long enough to produce significant habituation responses (Fig. 6).
-However, this amount of time may not be sufficient if mice with impaired motor or vestibular function are used.
-For example, several initial minutes may be lost from repeatedly returning the falling mouse to the rod.
-To retain experimental time, pause the experimental timer during each fall or run the experiment for a longer duration (e.g., 10-20 min).
-Pausing the experimental timer can also help synchronize manual observation data with edited tracking videos.
-Analysis of homebase-like behavior may require an even longer observation time, as suggested by early OFT studies investigating rodent homebase formation (56). - 5.
-High levels of transfer anxiety may lead to poor initial retention on the testing apparatus.
-To prevent this problem, gently support the animals by hand for ~5 s to facilitate a better grip.
-If the animal continues to display high transfer anxiety, exclude it from the experiment (record, however, the % of such animals in each group).
-In addition, improved animal husbandry in the holding areas and the use of a dimly lit experimental room can reduce initial anxiety levels. - 6.
-Depending on the overall motor ability of the experimental mice, the type of experimental rod can be altered.
-For mice with severely impaired vestibular function, masking tape along the surface of the rod, wider or wooden rods for a better grip, and (in extreme cases) a flattened surface similar to a narrow meter stick, can be used.
-In this case, the control mice would also fall and slip less, producing a habituation curve with less amplitude.
-If mice continue to struggle with balance or motor abilities, assess motor and vestibular functions separately, as these behaviors may be due to a neuromuscular or motor coordination problem unrelated to vestibular deficits or anxiety.
+- 3. Setting the detection arena tightly around the testing rod can 391 minimize confounds in the video tracking process.
+If raw points 392 are still being detected, attempt to reduce the complexity of 393 the entire screen shot.
+Try to buffer bright lighting with white 394 paper and create a surface of white paper on the testing plat-395 form flush with the walls behind it to increase contrast for 396 better detection.
+397 - 4.
+Testing sessions around 5-6 min are usually sufficient for the 398 ST. This testing time is desirable as it is sensitive to anxiety, yet 399 long enough to produce significant habituation responses 400 (Fig. 6).
+However, this amount of time may not be sufficient if 401 mice with impaired motor or vestibular function are used.
+For 402 example, several initial minutes may be lost from repeatedly 403 returning the falling mouse to the rod.
+To retain experimental 404 time, pause the experimental timer during each fall or run the 405 experiment for a longer duration (e.g., 10-20 min).
+Pausing 406 the experimental timer can also help synchronize manual 407 observation data with edited tracking videos.
+Analysis of home-408 base-like behavior may require an even longer observation 409 time, as suggested by early OFT studies investigating rodent 410 homebase formation (56).
+411 - High levels of transfer anxiety may lead to poor initial reten-412 tion on the testing apparatus.
+To prevent this problem, gently 413 support the animals by hand for ~ 5 s to facilitate a better grip.
+414 If the animal continues to display high transfer anxiety, exclude 415 it from the experiment (record, however, the % of such animals 416 in each group).
+In addition, improved animal husbandry in the 417 holding areas and the use of a dimly lit experimental room can 418 reduce initial anxiety levels.
+419 - 6.
+Depending on the overall motor ability of the experimental 420 mice, the type of experimental rod can be altered.
+For mice 421 with severely impaired vestibular function, masking tape along 422 the surface of the rod, wider or wooden rods for a better grip, 423 and (in extreme cases) a flattened surface similar to a narrow 424 meter stick, can be used.
+In this case, the control mice would 425 also fall and slip less, producing a habituation curve with less 426 amplitude.
+If mice continue to struggle with balance or motor 427